Mizdahkan: History

-Mizdahkan complex occupies a square of 200 hectares.
 Its two fortresses were built in the 9th-12th centuries.
 The ossuary burial ground occupies the entire western half of the hill.
 The last burial in the necropolis dates back to the 14th century.

-The Mongols under Genghis Khan massacred the Iranian inhabitants of the area and after a certain time, the complex was demolished in 1338 during the Tamerlane expedition to Konye-Urgench.
+The Mongols under Genghis Khan massacred the Iranian inhabitants of the area and after a certain time, the complex was almost completely destroyed in 1338 during the Tamerlane expedition to Konye-Urgench.
+Mizdahkan thrived until the 14th century when Timur led three campaigns against Khorezm.
+He attacked Mizdahkan and reduced it to rubble, and after this the city was depopulated and used solely as a burial place.
+Most of the mausoleums and the small mosque which are visible today date from this period.